A Serengeti cat is a domestic cat breed.

 In America, where there are more predator species capable of hunting domestic cats, and declawing domestic cats is common, it’s quite usual to keep pet cats indoors at all times.

-On the other hand, in the UK where houses rarely have air conditioning, keeping a cat shut inside is often impractical, because people need to open their windows.
+On the other hand, in the UK where houses rarely have air conditioning, keeping a cat shut inside is often impractical.
+This is because people need to open their windows in summer!

 Outdoor cats have easy access to enrichment and exercise, which is great for the athletic and playful Serengeti.